 Lover's Leap: This short loop trail leaves from downtown Hot Springs via the Appalachian Trail and climbs to a rock outcropping for beautiful views of the river and town.
 Then take a hot soak in the mineral springs when you get back to town.

-The Roan Mountain section of the Appalachian Trail is frequently blanketed by snow and rime ice in the winter.
-Unfortunately, it's a 1.5-hour drive from Asheville.
-But the road to Roan is usually clear of snow.
+Roan Mountain: This section of the Appalachian Trail is frequently blanketed by snow and rime ice in the winter (if you like snowy hikes).
+It's about an 1.5-hour drive from Asheville.
+The road to Roan is usually clear of snow.
 From the Highway 261 at Carver's Gap on the North Carolina / Tennessee state line, hike across the bald summits.
-Read more about winter hikes at Roan.

-Max Patch on Appalachian Trail: Hike a section of the famous Appalachian National Scenic Trail (or A.T.).
-A 2.4-mile loop circles the bald mountain for outstanding views from all the sides.
+Max Patch on Appalachian Trail: A 2.4-mile loop circles the bald mountain for outstanding views from all the sides.
 If there is snow on the ground, four-wheel drive is definitely required since you will be driving on an unpaved forest service road.

 Mt.
 Mitchell: The highest peak in the eastern USA is open every day, weather permitting.
 They will close when snow or ice are on the roads.
 When there is snow and ice, the rangers work to clear the park road and the Blue Ridge Parkway to NC Highway 80 (reach the Parkway on NC 80 from the Marion or Burnsville area.)
 The weather on the summit can be brutal, so be prepared.
 The view from the observation deck or a snowy hike on the Balsam Nature Trail is worth the trip.
 Read more about our snowy hike on Mt.
 Mitchell.